senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 ## Synopsis

-Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a MS SQL database.
+Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, message queue, and a MS SQL database.

 ## Overview